jessica-kong/AMC/README.md

 In all the models, 'data_en/data_cn' should contain train/val/test set of one fold, and users should try 5-fold validation.
-Full datasets are given.
+Full datasets are given in dataset.zip.

 ※ BERT, Roberta, BART and T5: run the python file that ends with 'run.py' in each folder.